ElliottBr/TransitApp/README.md

 # TransitApp

-I use Cocoapods as a the third party dependency manager, if you're not familiar with Cocoapoads, here's a link to set it up :
+I used Cocoapods as a the third party dependency manager, if you're not familiar with Cocoapoads, here's a link to set it up :

 https://guides.cocoapods.org/using/getting-started.html